ofiwg/ofi-guide/OFIGuide.md

 Unlike UDP sockets, however, our definition of message ordering is more subtle.
 UDP messages are small, MTU sized packets.
 In our case, messages may be gigabytes in size.
 We define message ordering to indicate whether the start of each message is processed in order or out of order.
 This is related to, but separate from the order of how the message payload is received.

 An example will help clarify this distinction.
 Suppose that an application has posted two messages to its receive queue.
 The first receive points to a 4 KB buffer.
 The second receive points to a 64 KB buffer.
 The sender will transmit a 4 KB message followed by a 64 KB message.
 If messages are processed in order, then the 4 KB send will match with the 4 KB received, and the 64 KB send will match with the 64 KB receive.
-However, if messages can be processed out of order, then the sends and receive can mismatch, resulting in the 64 KB send being truncated.
+However, if messages can be processed out of order, then the sends and receives can mismatch, resulting in the 64 KB send being truncated.

 In this example, we're not concerned with what order the data is received in.
 The 64 KB send could be broken in 64 1-KB transfers that take different routes to the destination.
 So, bytes 2k-3k could be received before bytes 1k-2k.
 Message ordering is not concerned with ordering _within_ a message, only _between_ messages.
 With ordered messages, the messages themselves need to be processed in order.